 How to Spend 24 Hours in Bruges

-Unfortunately, it’s charm is no secret and the little city can become quite busy during the day.
+Unfortunately, it’s charm is no secret and the little town can become quite busy during the day.
 Given its location, about an hour from Brussels and 2.5 from Amsterdam, it is a popular place for tourists and groups to come for a day trip.
 Unfortunately, a few hours or even half a day simply wouldn’t do this place justice!
 Even 24 hours in Bruges is a whirlwind, but it’s plenty of time to experience some of the best things to do.

 Around 5 or 6 pm, the crowds begin to thin and the town quiets down.
 There’s little going on other than picture-perfect, fairytale views.
 This is when you grab a beer, perch yourself along a peaceful canal and soak it up.
 I don’t think I’ve been anywhere more peaceful!